 In this study, we analyzed GPS trajectories collected from 3689 Swiss participants from September 2019 to September 2020 through the "Catch-my-day" GPS tracking app, developed by Motion Tag.
-Considering solely the 91% of all activities that are within Switzerland, it amounts to 1.82 million activities above a time threshold of 5 minutes, of which 43% is labeled by participants.
-Although a threshold of 5 minutes to extract activities from GPS trajectories might ignore some short activities, we use it as a simplification for the current study.
-As a GPS-integrated mobile phone has a position error of 1 to 50 meters with a mean of 6.5 meters as shown by Garnett and Stewart [37], this is taken into account when conducting spatial clustering of activities.
+Considering solely the 91% of all activities that are within Switzerland, it amounts to 1.82 million activities above a time threshold of 5 min, of which 43% is labeled by participants and used in our following experiments.
+Although a threshold of 5 min to extract activities from GPS trajectories might ignore some short activities, we use it as a simplification for the current study.
+As a GPS-integrated mobile phone has a position error of 1 to 50 m with a mean of 6.5 m as shown by Garnett and Stewart [37], this is taken into account when conducting spatial clustering of activities.
 More details about the study design and research scope can be found in Molloy et al. [38] and Molloy et al. [39].

 Based on the "Mobility and Transport Microcensus 2015" in Switzerland, we grouped activities into eight categories as shown in Table 1 with decreasing frequencies of their occurrence.
 Following "Home" and "Work", "Leisure" becomes the most frequent activity and involves sophisticated characteristics that require special attention [40,41].
 The extracted features are shown in Table 2 and split into three types: personal-based, activity-based, and cluster-based information.
+The cluster-based information is obtained from each cluster delineated using the hierarchical clustering, which is described in Section 3.2.